MATH 338: General Topology

 • 25% - Final Exam

-Your overall grade for the course will reflect how well the class is doing, and will be high if everyone is working hard on the homework and doing well on the exams.
+Your overall grade for the course will reflect how well you are doing and will be high if you are working hard on the homework and doing well on the exams.
 Many of the questions on the exams will be in the same spirit as the homework questions.
 Therefore understanding how to do all the homework questions will enable you to do well on the exams.

 Exams: There will be two Midterm Exams and one Final Exam.
 Exams are closed book, closed notes, closed friends, and open brain.
 Calculators, cell phones, iPods, and other electronic devices will NOT be permitted in exams.
 The dates of the exams will be decided a week or two in advance.

 Class Participation: Class participation will be based on your willingness to ASK and ANSWER questions in class.
+There will be active discussion at certain times, and you will also be required to present some proofs to the class.
 It is imperative that you keep up with the reading assignments.
 This will help you answer my questions and help you ask more essential, thought-provoking questions during the lectures.

 Extra Help: